The Stevenson Public History Program: Where Students Make History.

 Specific pre- and co-requisites for each course are listed in the course descriptions.

 Public History majors are required to complete 45 credits (15 courses) from the courses listed below as indicated.
 Students must also complete the non-credit HIST 100 every semester while enrolled in the Public History program.
 In addition, students who are new to the Public History major (traditional University freshmen, transfer students, and students who are declaring a public history major for the first time) are required to complete a special section of the non-credit First-Year Seminar that is designed specifically for new Public History majors.

 Required Core History Courses

-Students are required to take all eight of the following required core history courses.
+Students are required to take all nine of the following required core history courses.
 In addition, students must also complete HIST 100 every semester while enrolled in the public history program.

 General History Required Core Courses

 HIST 105 World History I HIST 106 World History II HIST 109 The United States: Colonial America to 1877 HIST 110 The United States: 1877 to Present HIST 209 Research and Writing in History HIST 410 The Great Historians HIST 411 Senior Seminar

 Public History Required Core Courses

 HIST 208 Introduction to Public History HIST 450 Public History Internship

 Required Elective History Courses